sysrqmagician/netzip/README.md

 }
 ```

-## How It Works
+## How netzip fetches data

-NetZip uses a three-step process to efficiently access files in a remote ZIP archive:

-1. **Fetch End of Central Directory** - First, it downloads just the end of the ZIP file to locate the Central Directory.
+1. **Fetch End of Central Directory** - First, netzip downloads just the end of the ZIP file to locate the Central Directory.
 2. **Download Central Directory** - It then downloads only the Central Directory, which contains metadata about all files in the archive.
 3. **Extract Specific Files** - Finally, it downloads only the parts of the archive that contain the requested files.

-This approach minimizes bandwidth usage, making it ideal for working with large ZIP files when you only need specific contents.
+If necessary, the blob is decompressed.

 ## Supported Compression Methods